ivorgilmartin/hello-world/README.md

 Starting at the start.
 GitHub docs, files, and cmd.

-Installed JDK, JRE, Node.js, and Google Chrome.
+Installed JDK, JRE, Node.js, and Google Chrome with Markdown Viewer extension.

 Windows 10 cmd navigate to directory containing HelloWorld files.